Instructions Reference

 -

-Stylesheet associations:
+Stylesheet associations: the

-Application-specific directives: Some systems use PIs for page breaks, soft hyphens, or other rendering hints
+Application-specific directives: some systems use PIs for page breaks, soft hyphens, or other rendering hints.

 -